vanmars/galactic-age-calculator/README.md

 To Extend This Project:
-* Clone this project using the 'git clone' command in terminal/command line.
+* Clone this repo using the 'git clone' command in terminal/command line.
 * Navigate to cloned folder in terminal and run 'npm install' to download all dependencies.
-* Open the cloned repo in a text editor of your choice.
+* Open the cloned folder in a text editor of your choice.
-* Use 'index.html' as the central HTML file and 'main.js' as the central JS file to make changes.
 * Have fun!

 Once project is cloned and dependencies are installed, to view project in a browser:
-* Run 'npm run start' in terminal, which will bundle HTML and JS files and launch a server.
+* Run 'npm run start' in terminal, which will bundle files and launch a server.
 OR
-* Run 'npm run build', in terminal, which will bundle files, then open dist/index.html in a browswer or with your own server.
+* Run 'npm run build' in terminal, which will bundle files, then open dist/index.html in a browswer or with your own server.

 ## Known Bugs

-* Link to extra features leads no where as this page is not built out yet.
-Hope to complete the extra challenges in future and will add them to this page.
+_There are no known bugs at this time._

 Items to Improve:
 * Tweak image sizing on planet cards so cards are all of equal height